KaufmannDigital/CleverReach/README.md

 composer require kaufmanndigital/cleverreach
 ```

-After successful installation, configure your CleverReach® credentials in the `Settings.yaml`:
+**After successful installation, you can configure your CleverReach® credentials in two ways:**

+**1. With clientId, login and password:**
 ```yaml
 KaufmannDigital:
   CleverReach: